easymcp/easymcp/README.md

 - Enable only the specific functions you need
 - Control read/write permissions independently (e.g., allow reading emails but not sending them)
-- Set usage limits for specific tools
 - Manage authentication for each service separately

-This flexibility ensures Claude has access to exactly the tools you want - nothing more, nothing less.

 ## Plans and Pricing